i000o/profile-card-component/README.md

 4. I'm speedy with flexing div items in a layout like this and adjusting space with margins
 5. I can't rely on Chrome Dev Tools for accurate viewport displays.
 I need to use actual browsers and mobile
 6. I styled mobile based on design of 375px but then needed to code 320px media queries - really annoying
+7. [Control] + Space for property value options - So helpful

 ## Take forward